rudderlabs/typewriter/tests/e2e/rudder-cdn-js/README.md

 ## Steps to run the sample app

-1. From terminal go to tests/e2e/rudder-npm-js project folder.
+1. From terminal go to project folder.
 2. Run the command `npm i`
+3. Run the command `browserify src/analytics/index.ts -p [ tsify ] --standalone rudderTyper > public/rudderTyperBundle.js`
-3. Replace the write-key and dataplane url in public > index.html file
+4. Replace the write-key and dataplane url in public > index.html file
-4. Run the command `npm start`
+5. Run the command `npm start`

 The app will run in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.